9 Neural Networks

 Pooling doesn’t alter the number of feature maps; it just compresses them.

-CNNs often stack multiple convolutional and pooling layers to learn a hierarchy of features as in Figure 9.8:
+CNNs often stack multiple convolutional and pooling layers to learn a hierarchy of features in the image as in Figure 9.8:

 - Shallow layers detect low-level features like edges and corners.